Elevate your prose, sharpen your storytelling, deepen your writing process.

 It’s my job to help you see the gap between where you could be and where you will be, and to help you bridge that gap.

-Finally, I also offer something I’ve searched for in other programs and coaches, and found lacking: dedicated attention to improving your prose.
+Finally, I offer something I’ve searched for in other programs and coaches and found lacking: dedicated attention to improving your prose.

 We will assess how you’re making decisions on a line level (yes, prose is a game of decision-making!), and how to improve your ability to make those decisions.